enyojs/enyo-docs/building-apps/managing-data/managing-data.md

 The abstract API for `enyo.Source` is as follows:

 * `fetch` - Retrieves a model or collection, typically based on a unique resource identifier
-* `commit` - Persists a model's current state to the source, creating a new record on the source if the model was created locally and not originally fetched from teh source (not required for read-only sources)
+* `commit` - Persists a model's current state to the source, creating a new record on the source if the model was created locally and not originally fetched from the source (not required for read-only sources)
 * `destroy` - Deletes a model from the source (not required for read-only sources)
 * `find` - Queries the source for a model or collection based on query attributes (optional)